 Clinical trials for the following patients are under way:

-While the optimal dose of octreotide has not been determined, a panel of experts has recommended that complicated cases of diarrhea should be managed with intravenous (IV) fluids, octreotide at a starting dose of 100 to 150 μg subcutaneously (SC) 3 times a day or 25 to 50 μg/hour IV with a dose escalation to 500 μg 3 times a day, and administration of antibiotics.
-This regimen should be continued until the patient has been diarrhea free for 24 hours.
-Particularly when patients are receiving chemotherapy, additional evaluation should include stool workup (including blood, fecal leukocytes, C. difficile, Salmonella, E. coli, Campylobacter, and infectious colitis), complete blood count, and electrolyte profile.
-This workup and treatment should also be considered for patients who progress to grade 3 or 4 diarrhea while taking loperamide.
-The same panel suggests that severe radiation therapy–induced diarrhea may not require hospitalization (an alternative outpatient unit or intensive home care nursing may be able to provide the same level of care and monitoring) but the patient's constellation of symptoms should be considered to determine the appropriate workup and whether IV fluids or octreotide is indicated.
+While the optimal dose of octreotide has not been determined, a panel of experts has recommended that complicated cases of diarrhea be managed with intravenous (IV) fluids, octreotide at a starting dose of 100 to 150 μg subcutaneously (SC) 3 times a day or 25 to 50 μg/hour IV with a dose escalation to 500 μg 3 times a day, and administration of antibiotics.
+This regimen continues until the patient has been diarrhea free for 24 hours.
+Particularly when patients are receiving chemotherapy, additional evaluation includes stool workup (including blood, fecal leukocytes, C. difficile, Salmonella, E. coli, Campylobacter, and infectious colitis), complete blood count, and electrolyte profile.
+This workup and treatment is also considered for patients who progress to grade 3 or 4 diarrhea while taking loperamide.
+The same panel suggests that severe radiation therapy–induced diarrhea may not require hospitalization (an alternative outpatient unit or intensive home care nursing may be able to provide the same level of care and monitoring) but the patient's constellation of symptoms are considered to determine the appropriate workup and whether IV fluids or octreotide is indicated.

 Check NCI’s list of cancer clinical trials for U.S. supportive and palliative care trials about diarrhea that are now accepting participants.
 The list of trials can be further narrowed by location, drug, intervention, and other criteria.

 General information about clinical trials is also available from the NCI Web site.